-- Non-GSA Travel Programs: VRLTA opposes government-mandated per diems and travel programs that supersede programs set forth by the General Services Administration. - ► OTA/OTC: VRLTA maintains that lodging should not be liable for collecting or remitting taxes on behalf of an intermediary; VRLTA opposes preferential tax treatment of intermediaries that would not also apply to lodging. - ▶ Short Term Online Rental Market: VRLTA maintains that Short Term Online Rental Market companies should compete on a level playing field and be subject to the same laws and regulations as other businesses competing in the lodging and residential building industries.
-However, VRLTA opposes attempts to operate residential buildings or other mass occupied non-transient establishments as short-term online rentals in a de facto hotel manner.
-VRLTA opposes any efforts from short-term online rental market companies to collect and remit taxes, on behalf of the short-term online rental operators utilizing their websites, through agreements that restrict data transparency and auditability.
-Further, VRLTA is opposed to any attempts to undermine the ability of localities to regulate short term rentals. - ▶ 1099 Reporting Fix: VRLTA supports the requirement that those who operate short term rentals should file a 1099-MISC to ensure that appropriate income taxes are being paid as almost every other contractor is required to do. - ▶ Unfair Competition: VRLTA opposes unfair competition practices of state operated campgrounds, lodging, and restaurant facilities, as well as state-owned or operated travel attractions that compete directly with privately owned or operated campgrounds, lodging and restaurant facilities, as well as privately-owned or operated travel attractions. - State Parks: VRLTA believes that state operated campgrounds and parks should be subject to the same lodging taxes and other applicable taxes as other private businesses operating within the industry.
+- Non-GSA Travel Programs: VRLTA opposes government-mandated per diems and travel programs that supersede programs set forth by the General Services Administration. - OTA/OTC: VRLTA maintains that lodging should not be liable for collecting or remitting taxes on behalf of an intermediary; VRLTA opposes preferential tax treatment of intermediaries that would not also apply to lodging. - Short Term Online Rental Market: VRLTA maintains that Short Term Online Rental Market companies should be subject to the same laws and regulations as other businesses competing in the lodging and residential building industries.
+VRLTA supports efforts by localities and the Commonwealth to address the lack of transparency and auditability inherent to the tax remittance policies of short-term rental companies acting on behalf of their operators.
+Such practices obstruct, by the omission of clearly necessary data, appropriate attempts to catalog, regulate, and collect proper taxes from these operators.
+VRLTA is opposed to any attempts to undermine the ability of localities to regulate short term rentals, as well as any attempt to create a separate class of short-term rental operators which could somehow be exempt from these local regulations or taxes.
+VRLTA also opposes attempts to operate residential buildings or other mass occupied non-transient establishments as short-term online rentals in a de facto hotel manner. - Unfair Competition: VRLTA opposes unfair competition practices of state operated campgrounds, lodging, and restaurant facilities, as well as state-owned or operated travel attractions that compete directly with privately owned or operated campgrounds, lodging and restaurant facilities, as well as privately-owned or operated travel attractions. - State Parks: VRLTA believes that state operated campgrounds and parks should be subject to the same lodging taxes and other applicable taxes as other private businesses operating within the industry.